gregnordin/notes_to_self/Blender/notes-Blender.md

 - Add **kwargs to make layer function arguments so can pass dict with more parameters than needed to make code easier to implement
 - Convert make layer function arguments to `**layer_params`, a dict with all possible layer parameters
 - Make `Timings` class
+- In the middle of switching usage to Timings class and creating AnimateBulkLayer

 ## Next: